-It is edited by doctors, includes poems by doctor-poets, and the first edition was made possible entirely by private donations, many from GPs or their families, and the support of permission holders for the poems included; the second edition is also supported by the Royal College of General Practitioners in Scotland, and The Medical and Dental Defence Union of Scotland.
+It is edited by doctors, includes poems by doctor-poets, and the first edition was made possible entirely by private donations, many from GPs or their families, and the support of permission holders for the poems included; the second and third editions are also supported by the Royal College of General Practitioners in Scotland, and The Medical and Dental Defence Union of Scotland.

-We are delighted that this edition is now completely sold out, thanks to an article by Simon Constable in the Wall Street Journal.
+We are delighted that the second edition completely sold out, thanks to an article by Simon Constable in the Wall Street Journal.
 The third edition will be available to purchase from our shop, online and in person, very shortly.

 Poems for Doctors with the School of Medicine, University of St Andrews

 A wonderful project, based at the School of Medicine at the University of St Andrews, offers moving and hugely accessible filmed readings of poems from Tools of the Trade.

 The readers come from staff and students at the school, and all have a particular reason for picking their poem.
 The films are available for all to watch online; if you’re a medic, you can also join a Facebook group to discuss the experiences described in the poems.